 One of my favorite projects was an employee photoshoot.
 I asked them to represent their departments and show up.
 They loved the results so much, they requested to put up posters everywhere.

 But, posters weren’t going fix everything.
 We set up regular employee roundtables with the Executive Team.
-The first few meetings were a little tense, but over time trust started to form.
+The first few meetings were a little tense, but over time trust began to form.

 More cows than people